segmentio/segment-docs/src/connections/destinations/destination-filters.md

 - Managing PII (personally identifiable information) by blocking fields from reaching certain destinations
 - Controlling event volume by sampling or dropping unnecessary events for specific destinations
 - Increasing data relevance in your destinations by removing unused or unwanted data
-- Preventing test or internally-generated events from reaching your production tools
+- Preventing test or internally-generated events from reaching your production tools.

 ### Limitations